congruence-engine/datasets/Example Dataset.md

 ### Known History / Things to be aware of

-### If this a derivitive or intermediatte dataset that can be regenerated from datasets or sources elsewhere?
-If so how can if be regenerated.
+### If this a derivitive or intermediate dataset?
+Can it be regenerated from other datasets or sources elsewhere?
+If so how?

 ### Life of dataset / Can or should it ever be deleted